kobycut/FishTankScale/README.md

 - [x] **Backend listens for WebSocket connection** - done!
 - [x] **Frontend makes WebSocket connection** - done!
 - [x] **Data sent over WebSocket connection** - done!
 - [x] **WebSocket data displayed** - Displays once you are logged in in the top right corner.
 Stays a certain size in order to limit the space it takes.
 Updates in realtime to all other users when someone creates a new account, logs in, or logs out with different messages representing each scenario.
-My startup is complete!!
-I'm going to celebrate by going skateboarding :))) Have a great christmas break!!!